Easy Gluten-Free Chicken Tetrazzini

 Your whole family is in for a treat tonight!
-This creamy gluten free chicken tetrazzini recipe is so easy to make using leftover rotisserie chicken!
-If you have missed chicken spaghetti, this easy tetrazzini recipe is worth making!
-You can enjoy this recipe in about 45 minutes, even less if you meal prep it the night before baking.
+This creamy gluten-free chicken tetrazzini recipe is so easy to make using leftover rotisserie chicken!
+Everyone enjoys this easy tetrazzini recipe.
+You can make this recipe in about 45 minutes, even less if you meal prep it the night before baking.

 A bowl of gluten free chicken tetrazzini.

 Before going gluten-free, I made a friend’s chicken spaghetti recipe fairly often.
-It was pure comfort food in a bowl, and it was definitely not very healthy.
+It was pure comfort food in a bowl, and it was definitely not a healthy option.
 It used canned condensed milk and a lot of other processed ingredients.
 This recipe is not only flexible in what ingredients you use, but it is also wildly popular for dinner in our family.
 My chicken tetrazzini with mushrooms recipe is creamy and full of big chunks of rotisserie chicken.

 Photos of the chicken tetrazzini ingredients.